ATECoder/dn.vi.ivi/src/ivi/IviVisaNetSample/readme.md

 The VISA implementation picks up Keysight 18.6.6 from the GAC which is compiled against .NET 10.

-However, the Gac Loader class loads Keysight 18..6.5, which is not compatible with .NET 10.0 and results in a TypeLoadException when trying to load the assembly.
+However, the Gac Loader class loads Keysight 18.6.5, which is not compatible with .NET 10.0 and results in a TypeLoadException when trying to load the assembly.

 ```
+Turn on the instrument at tcpip0::192.168.0.150::inst0::instr and press any key »
 IviVisaNetSample, Version=8.0.2.9509, Culture=neutral, PublicKeyToken=null
         Running under .NETCoreApp,Version=v10.0 runtime .NET 10.0.1
 Runtime Information: